localstack/docs/content/en/user-guide/tools/cloud-pods/getting-started/index.md

 ### Inspect the contents of a Cloud Pod

-4. Optional: You can inspect the contents of a Cloud Pod using the `inspect` command:
+You can inspect the contents of a Cloud Pod using the `inspect` command:

 {{< command >}}
 $ localstack pod inspect s3-test --format json